sonata-nfv/tng-schema/package-descriptor/README.md

 - **group** specifies the name of the group, similar to the group name of this package.
 - **version** specifies the version or version ranges of the package that is needed.
 For example one can specify the exact version like, *1.0.1-beta*, but also ranges such as *>= 1.0*, *<= 1.0*, even in combination with boolean expression *>= 1.0 && < 2.0*, *1.1 || 1.2*, etc.
 - **credentials** (optional) provides the credentials that might be needed to *use* this package.
+- **verification_key** provides the public key of the package maintainer to verify the package.

 #### Artifact Dependencies Section